Note: isoreader is temporarily not available on CRAN because of a missing dependency, please install directly from GitHub using the commands below # install.packages("isoreader") if(!requireNamespace("devtools", quietly = TRUE)) install.packages("devtools") devtools::install_github("isoverse/isoread

 Troubleshooting note: depending on your workspace and operating system, you may have to re-start your R session or manually install some dependencies.
 For example, the

-digest package sometimes causes trouble
+digest package sometimes causes trouble - re-install with

 You can, for example, automatically read the data from all supported scan files in a directory (and all its subdirectories) simply by providing the path to the folder.
 The following code demonstrates this with the example data files bundled with the

 isoreader package.
 For a more detailed example including continuous flow and dual inlet file reads, check out our Quick Start Vignette.